BIIFSweden/LCI_Workshop/README.md

 ### Hands-on exercise

-You will work in groups to investigate how each artifact can affect image quantification.
+You will work in groups to investigate how each artefact can affect image quantification.

 :arrow_right: Images to be used in this session are located in "../images/image_artifacts/"